tareqimbasher/NetPad/README.md

   restore them the next time you fire it up
 * Add NuGet packages
 * Reference assemblies from disk
-* OmniSharp integration:
+* Monaco Editor & OmniSharp offer an editor experience similar to Visual Studio Code with these features:
+    * Code completion (Intellisense)
     * CodeLens
-    * Code completion (Intellisense)
     * Semantic highlighting
     * Hover for documentation
     * Format document